ParrotStone/Tabib-Web-Application/README.md

 The web app also provides a density map to COVID-19 cases in Egypt with its different governorates.
 It also provide a Drug Alarm feature that allows the users to set time(s) to take their medications.

+- The site is not responsive and was designed to work primarily on Desktop devices.
+There is a mobile version of the same app available at ...
+- You can checkout a high-quality video of the site [here](https://drive.google.com/file/d/1EmzyzufTUv0rPlFhklgs2Z9RnRQR3TND/view?usp=sharing) that shows the complete features of the site.
+Unfortunately, there is no way to host the back-end code online to make it available.
+However, here is its code for the curious.
+It's built with Django REST framekwork.

 ### Built With

 This app was built using the following technologies: